facebookarchive/augmented-traffic-control/README.md

 ## Overview

 Augmented Traffic Control (ATC) is a tool to simulate network conditions.
 It allows controlling the connection that a device has to the internet.
+Developers can use `ATC` to test their application across varying network conditions, easily emulating high speed, mobile, and even severely impaired networks.
 Aspects of the connection that can be controlled include:

 * bandwidth
 * latency